These tools listed by category will help you understand their purpose and important usage when paper crafting.

 Decorative Masks or Stencils – Use to create textured backgrounds.
 Stencils can be laid together to make advanced designs and patterns.
 Use with embossing paste and palette knives or any coloring tools.

 Embossing Paste – A paste (much like toothpaste) that is used to add texture to projects.
-Apply freehand or over decorative masks, then let dry or heat set.
-Can also be dyed with Classic Stampin’ Ink Refills or altered with glitter.
-The result is a raised design on your cardstock when dry.
+Apply freehand or over decorative masks, remove the mask, then let dry or heat set.
+The paste also be dyed with Classic Stampin’ Ink Refills or altered with glitter.
+The result is a raised pattern or design on your cardstock when dry.
+This process can also be called stencilling.

 Palette Knives – Used to apply embossing paste.